 Step #5 Seller transfers assets and buyer transfers funds.
 Using a brokerage makes this part much safer.
 They are able to store money in escrow and ensure that no funny business happens.
 Selling or buying a storefront involves life changing amounts of money changing hands.
 Be smart.

 Step #6 Support buyer as they take ownership of the business.
 The duration and extent of your support should be clearly outlined in your terms of sale.
+The seller should explain clearly to the buyer how to source products to sell on the platform and any other useful information should be shared.

 Where to Sell Your Amazon Business